baallan/distribution/README.md

 The optional object store sosdb uses python/numpy/cython for easy access to data arrays in python.
 The default RHEL 7 Numpy (1.7) and Cython (0.19) are incompatible with sosdb usage.
-While personal builds can be performed with any modern batteries-include python distribution instead of Redhat's, rpm builds require know rpms for cython and numpy, so these are provided in the toss3.numpy and toss3.cython directories.
+While personal builds can be performed with any modern batteries-include python distribution instead of Redhat's, rpm builds require known rpms for cython and numpy, so these are provided in the toss3.numpy and toss3.cython directories.
 The numpy and cython rpm spec files and generated rpms for python 2.7 will also work in plain RHEL 7 environments.